iranreyes/basic-es6-scaffolding/README.md

 ## Basic ES6 Scaffolding

-A basic es2015(Ecmascript 5) scaffolding with browserify and gulp.
-This will be included in a basic yeoman generator.
+A basic es2015(Ecmascript 6) scaffolding with browserify and gulp.
+This scaffolding has a yeoman generator: https://github.com/iranreyes/generator-ecma-six

 ### Initial setup